 Validity Timeframe for Kids' Passports

-Passport approval generally takes four to six weeks, though delays are possible.
-Upon approval, initial, non-emergency passports for kids under 16 are valid for five years.
-Those issued for kids 16 and over are valid for the same 15-year timeframe as for adults.
+Passport approval generally takes eight to 11 weeks, though delays are possible (especially during peak travel times).
+If you are in a hurry, you can pay an extra $60 for expedited processing, which generally takes five to seven weeks.
+Upon approval, initial passports for kids under 16 are valid for five years.
+Those issued for kids 16 and over are valid for the same ten-year timeframe as for adults.